Learn about SDK usage

 If that returns null, it’ll look at the default

 AssemblyVersionAttribute which accepts the numeric version number.
-When creating a project with Visual Studio, that values is set to 126.96.36.199.
+When creating a project with Visual Studio, the value is set to 188.8.131.52.

 Since that usually means that the version is either not being set, or is set via a different method.
 The automatic version detection will disregard this value and no Release will be reported automatically.

-We often don’t want to couple our code with static class like
+We often don’t want to couple our code with a static class like

 SentrySdk.
 Especially to allow our code to be testable.